Yellow Pages Championship Round

 - Brabham BT29 (Norman Cuthbert): Sold to Steve Matchett but remained unraced in 1970.
 To Norman Cuthbert for 1971 and raced in British Formula Atlantic, at first with a Ford twin cam and then with a BDA later in the season.
 To John Sabourin for 1972 and continued in Formula Atlantic.
 Sabourin reappeared briefly in libre racing in 1973.
 Believed to be the "nipple pink" BT29/35 raced by Mike Chapman (Preston/Blackburn) and Mike Utley (Preston) in sprints, hillclimbs and libre racing from 1974 to 1977.
 Then firmly identified as the car raced by a southern English hillclimber between 1978 and 1987.
 Subsequent history withheld.

 - Brabham BT35 (David Morgan): New to Ed Reeves for UK Formula Atlantic in 1971, using Wood BDA engines.
 Also used by David Morgan at a couple of late season races.
-Retained by the pair for 1972 and fitted with an 1860cc Wood BDA for the F2 race at Mallory Park in March 1972 which, amazingly, Morgan won.
-Then replaced with a newer BT38 and later sold to John and Crystal Millard and fitted with a Ford twin cam for the ANF2 category.
+Retained by Reeves for Morgan to drive in 1972, and fitted with an 1860cc Wood BDA for the F2 race at Mallory Park in March 1972 which, remarkably, Morgan won.
+Then replaced with a newer BT38, and later sold to John and Crystal Millard in Australia, who fitted a Ford twin cam for the ANF2 category.
 Raced by John Millard until February 1978 when an accident at Sandown Park damaged the monocoque.
 Bought by Denis Lupton in September 1978 still in damaged state and repaired but still not assembled until bought by Bryan Miller in 1999.
 Retained by Miller until May 2014 when bought by John Hughes and shipped back to England.

 - March 702 [S] (John Nicholson): Described in race reports of its UK debut in the hands of Dave Morgan as 'ex Ganley, Mantorp', being the works development 702 raced only in Sweden by Howden Ganley in 1970 (AS 1 Apr 1971 p34).
 Sold to John Nicholson who used it for the rest of the 1971 season.
 Probably the car used in sprints by Martin Steele in 1974.